-- (a) Pilot/PEC Holder not to carry out other duties whilst conducting pilotage, - (b) Pilot/PEC Holder to ensure he is adequately rested and fit, - (c) Pilot/PEC Holder to be satisfied there is adequate bridge manning levels and support for pilotage passage. - (d) Pilot/PEC Holder to maintain updating of knowledge capability, - (e) Pilot/PEC Holder to understand when to report an incident to Harbour Master without delay, with a written report to follow,

-(f) LARNE PORT CONTROL will record of passages conducted, but Pilot/PEC Holder may wish to do same as a comparison and presented if required.

-- (g) Pilot/PEC Holder is required to report to the Harbour Master when instructed, - (h) Pilot/PEC Holder is required to report a defective Aid to Navigation, - (i) Pilot/PEC Holder required to report onboard defects, - (j) To understand that the Renewal criteria and period of validity, - (k) Incident investigation procedures.
+- (a) Pilot/PEC Holder not to carry out other duties whilst conducting pilotage, - (b) Pilot/PEC Holder to ensure he is adequately rested and fit, - (c) Pilot/PEC Holder to be satisfied there is adequate bridge manning levels and support for pilotage passage. - (d) Pilot/PEC Holder to maintain updating of knowledge and capability, - (e) Pilot/PEC Holder to understand requirement to report an incident to Harbour Master or his/her assigned deputy without delay, with a written report to follow, - (f) Larne Port Control will maintain a record of passages conducted, but Pilot/PEC Holder should also do so as a comparison and present it if required. - (g) Pilot/PEC Holder is required to report to the Harbour Master when instructed, - (h) Pilot/PEC Holder is required to report any defective Aid to Navigation, - (i) Pilot/PEC Holder required to report any onboard defects, - (j) To understand and be cognisant of the renewal criteria and period of validity, - (k) Incident investigation procedures.